-Final grades for one of the seven core clerkships are due 40 days after the clerkship ends.
-Final grades for electives and sub-Is are also due 40 days after the rotation ends.
+Final grades for one of the seven core clerkships are due 30 days after the clerkship ends.

 Students can view their student performance evaluation in OASIS once they have completed their faculty and course evaluations (see below).
 Students who do not complete their course evaluations on time (after receiving a warning one week prior to the due date) will receive a professionalism form.
 Students who receive a professionalism form for this reason will not be able to complete their course evaluations, but will be able to view their own evaluations/grades.